Edwards Aquifer Protection Program Published in Texas Water Journal

 Land Conservation is Critical for Aquifer Protection

-n the Summer 2014 issue of the Texas Water Resource Institute's TX-H2O magazine, the City of San Antonio's aquifer protection program is prominently features. the article, "Protect Our Land, Protect Our Water," is available in print and online at the TWRI website.
+In the Summer 2014 issue of the Texas Water Resource Institute's TX-H2O magazine, the City of San Antonio's aquifer protection program is prominently featured.
+The article, "Protect Our Land, Protect Our Water," is available in print and online at the TWRI website.
 It focuses on land conservation efforts by the City of San Antonio and other communities around the state that are designed to also protect local water resources.

 City Leaders Mark Progress of Aquifer Protection Program